 The credit institution's decision for the aforementioned share capital increase including the decision for the issue of contingent convertible securities or other convertible financial instruments is made by its general meeting under simple quorum and majority and it cannot be revoked.
-It can also be made by a resolution of the board of directors authorised by the general meeting in accordance with Article 13 of Greek Codified Law 2190/1920.
+It can also be made by a resolution of the board of directors authorised by the general meeting in accordance with Article 113 of Greek law 4548/2018.
 In any event, the general meeting's decision for the share capital increase or the issuance of contingent convertible securities or other convertible financial instruments or the authorisation of the board of directors for the above, must expressly mention that it is made in the context of Greek law 3864/2010, as in force.
 The said decision of the general meeting may, instead of the maximum number of shares, provide for the maximum amount of capital which shall be covered and provide the Board of Directors of the credit institution the power to decide, inter alia, the remaining amount following the implementation of the measures set out in article 6A, the exact number of shares and the allocation of shares.
 The deadline regarding the convocation of the general meeting which will decide the share capital increase for the issuance of the common shares, convertible securities or the other financial instruments is set out at ten (10) calendar days as provided under paragraph 2 of article 115 of Greek law 4335/2015.
-The deadline for the convocation of the credit institutions in accordance with Greek law 3864/2010, as in force, as well as filing of documents with supervisory authorities and certain deadlines related to the holding of the general meeting of shareholders are shortened to one-third of the deadlines prescribed by Greek Codified Law 2190/1920, as in force.
+The deadline for the convocation of any repeat and any iterative meetings thereof which will decide upon issues related to the recapitalisation of the credit institutions in accordance with Greek law 3864/2010, as in force, as well as filing of documents with supervisory authorities and certain deadlines related to the holding of the general meeting of shareholders are shortened to one-third of the deadlines prescribed by Greek Codified Law 4548/2018, as in force.

 The share capital increases are subscribed for by the HFSF in cash or ESM notes and the subscription price is the trading price as determined following a book building process completed by each credit institution.
 The HFSF accepts such price provided it has appointed and received an opinion from an independent financial advisor, who opines that the book building process complies with international best practices under the specific circumstances.
 New shares cannot be offered to the private sector at a price lower than the price at which the HFSF subscribes for shares at the same offering.
 The offer price may be lower than the prices at which the HFSF subscribed at previous subscriptions or than the current trading price.
-The above manner of determining the subscription price does not apply to the cases where the HFSF must cover the amount not subscribed by private participation in share capital increases of credit institutions falling within case (b) of paragraph 2 of article 6 or following application of Article 6b of Law 3864/2010, as in force,.
+The above manner of determining the subscription price does not apply to the cases where the HFSF must cover the amount not subscribed by private participation in share capital increases of credit institutions falling within case (b) of paragraph 2 of article 6 or following application of Article 6b of Law 3864/2010, as in force.